Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 Wi-Fi Connection

-Day Pack and Water Bottle
+Day Pack and London Weather Gear

 The weather in London is notoriously rainy!
 Be prepared for foul weather with a travel umbrella or packable raincoat